Teldarheimur/telda/README.md

 Telda is a 16-bit machine with data accesible both in 8-bit and 16-bit.
 That is, general purpose register can be used both as bytes (8-bit) and wides (16-bit), but special purpose registers and addresses are wides.
-Its address space is 2^16 and can so only access 64 kB of memory so far, except address 0xffe0-0xffff are mapped to I/O.
-In the future, support will be added for accessing more memory than 64kB using virtual memory pages.
+Its physical address space is 2^24 and can so access 16 MiB of memory, although addresses 0xff_ffe0-0xff_ffff are mapped to I/O. In direct access mode, the 16-bit addresses are understood with the upper byte set to 0xff, thus the address space 0xff0000-0xffffff is what's accessible, except through the expensive special instructions that access physical memory directly (only in supervisor mode).
+Using virtual mode, translation to physical addresses is done via page tables instead and also allows for control of memory access (see section on virtual memory).
+In direct mode, since the all registers are only 16-bit, the program counter can only point to 0xff_0000-0xff_ffff and thus that is the only executable area.

 Instructions are variable size varying between 1 and 4 bytes.
 The first byte is an opcode and uniquely determines the following amount of bytes which encode the operands.